Statsomat/BayesTwoProp/documents/Content.md

 -	Evaluation of your contributions (commits, additions, deletions, comments, pull requests, reviews).
 Each issue needs a developer lead, (several) tester and reviewers.

--	Installation: Download and Install GitHub Desktop, clone GitHub repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and the required packages.
+-	Installation: Download and Install GitHub Desktop, clone GitHub repository, install R, RStudio, tinytex (https://bookdown.org/yihui/rmarkdown-cookbook/install-latex.html) and all the required packages demanded by the R scripts.
 Alternatively: Work on RCloud.

 - Start with Issue 1,2,3.